jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (a) is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act; but
   (b) is not a legislative instrument for the purposes of the Legislation Act 2012 (see sections 448(2) and 449 of this Act).
 (7) So far as the bylaws of any local authority are inconsistent with or repugnant to any rule in force in the same locality, the bylaws shall be construed subject to the rule.
-(8) Notwithstanding section 28 of the State Sector Act 1988, the Minister shall not delegate his or her power to make rules under this Act.
+(8) Notwithstanding clause 5 of Schedule 6 of the Public Service Act 2020, the Minister shall not delegate his or her power to make rules under this Act.

 ### 452 Incorporation by reference
 (1) The following, whether in written or electronic form, may be incorporated by reference in a rule made by the Minister, the Governor-General, or the Director: